raphCode/master-thesis-muzero/introduction.typ

 This way, even the above example of optimizing video encoding can be mastered.
 Perhaps surprisingly, !mz also matches !az's performance in the aforementioned board !gs.
-Moreover, it also performs well on the Atari suite of 57 video !gs, demonstrating the ability to generalise across many domains. @muzero
+Moreover, it also performs well on the Atari suite of 57 video !gs, demonstrating the ability to generalize across many domains. @muzero

 While !mz's capabilities are impressive, the original !impl is limited in a number of ways.